History of Ardentown

 For many years the barn was the Robin Hood Theater, which attracted such resident actors as Barbara Bel Geddes, Jack Klugman, and Anthony Perkins.
 In 1969 it became the Candlelight Music Dinner Theatre, one of the first on the east coast, and today remains a popular theater.

-Across Millers Road from the theater is the stately stone revolutionary-era house, whose history has been traced by the University of Delaware, and is part of the adjacent Ivy Gables assisted-living residence for the elderly.
+Across Millers Road from the theater is the stately stone revolutionary-era house, whose history has been traced by the University of Delaware, and is now part of the adjacent Ivy Gables assisted-living residence.

 There are other Ardentown tracts beyond the basic village.
 One is north of the South Branch of Naamans Creek, on both sides of Marsh Road.
 It includes a private residence that once served as the headquarters for the old Arden Water Company.

 The newest tract, acquired in 1998, is bordered by the railroad tracks, Interstate 95, Harvey Road and Naamans Creek.
 Most of this land, 31 acres, was deeded to the Village of Ardentown by the Delaware Department of Transportation.
 This land, plus six acres previously controlled by the trustees, is the Sunnyside Tract of the South Branch, Naamans Creek Preserve.
 The state Department of Natural Resources and Environmental Control (DNREC) considers this an important and protected natural area, which contains some of the oldest and largest trees in Delaware.

 Today, the Village of Ardentown municipal government controls the Sunnyside Nature Preserve.
 It also is in charge of the roads and has a small property on the north side of Marsh Road adjacent to Naamans Creek.
 The rest of the land is held in trust through the Deed of Trust.

 Following is a Wilmington News Journal Article covering an Arden Town Meeting to discuss what to do with the recent purchase of the Harvey Farm.